Well, Fox News has got a story they're running right now that the majority of Americans still oppose Obamacare, and that's not going to change.

 Hi.

-It was considering this information that Brett Bear just revealed about the uh attackers in Benghazi using uh the cell phones of uh Benghazi employees or constant employees.
+If us, considering this information that Brett Baer just revealed about the attackers in Benghazi using the cell phones of Benghazi employees, our constant employees, are those conversations recorded or are there transcripts available, do you think?

-Or are those things I understand?
+Or are those things?

 Oh, God.